-- 1. Click on the desired version of the rule set.
-The background will turn green. - 2.
-Click on to restore this version.
+- Click on the desired version of the rule set.
+The background will turn green. - to restore this version.
 A new version will automatically be created with the content from this restored version, which therefore becomes the most recent.
-If the set contains several revisions, you can restore a particular revision. - 3.
-Make your changes and save them.
+If the set contains several revisions, you can restore a particular revision. - Make your changes and save them.